kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-04-28-1 object oriented product.md

 2. **Here's why and how we got here** - it's a young (<20 years) discipline with one foot in the Agile Development Framework, one foot in the customer obsession needed for winning products and a head in the clouds (_sic_) of the companies that do both at speed and scale (M(F)AANG etc.)

-3. **Here's a different way to think about it** - it's surprisingly useful to think about it using the principles of an approach to software engineeirng called Object Oriented Programming (OOP).
+3. **Here's a different way to think about it** - it's surprisingly useful to think about it using the principles of an approach to software engineering called Object Oriented Programming (OOP).

-4. **Why this might help** - A lot of the confusion and implementation challenges resolve if we think of the ability to respond to changing requirements, agility and flexibilty needed for great products as an emergent property of concepts like objects that encapsulate both data and the operations that manipulate them.
+4. **Why this might help** - A lot of the confusion and implementation challenges resolve if we think of the ability to respond to changing requirements, agility and flexibility needed for great products as an emergent property of concepts like objects that encapsulate both data and the operations that manipulate them.
 This shift allows us to go beyond traditional functional approaches, also promoting modular design and reusability.

 **_Intro and Warning_:**